Skip to content

 2. A sprinter pushes backward on the track.
 The track pushes the sprinter forward (third law).
 The sprinter accelerates because:

-3. Justify why crash tests use dummies and controlled speeds:
+3. Justify why crash tests use instrumented dummies and controlled impact speeds:

-6. Critique the statement: Heavier cars are always safer because F=maF = ma means a larger mass gives a smaller acceleration for the same force.
+5. Critique the statement: heavier cars are always safer because F=maF = ma means larger mass gives smaller acceleration for the same force.

-9. Two ice skaters push off each other from rest on frictionless ice.
-After the push, which statement is most accurate?
+7. Two ice skaters with different masses push off each other from rest on frictionless ice.
+Which statement is most accurate?

 ← Back to motion and forces quiz hub